 The Concept of Qi in Food and Drink

-Puerh Tea has the strongest Tea Qi.
-Aged Puerh teas over 40 years in particular tend to have the most apparent Qi.
-Typically, Raw Puerh has the best tea since it has not undergone cooking like Ripe Puerh.
-Overall, Aged Puerh before the 1990s typically produces the most noticeable Qi quality.
+Puerh tea produces the strongest Tea Qi.
+Aged Puerh teas over 40 years old tend to have the most apparent Qi.
+Raw Puerh typically offers the best Tea Qi because producers do not cook it like ripe Puerh.
+Overall, aged Puerh produced before the 1990s tends to deliver the most noticeable Qi.

-Anyone in the tea world who has tasted an aged or high quality tea probably has experience some form of intense Cha Qi, also known as “Tea Drunk.”
-In all honesty, the term probably shouldn’t be “drunk” and instead should be “high” but that is neither here nor there.
-Simply put, when you drink a tea that is strong in Cha Qi it can feel as if you have heightened senses, even ones that feel intoxicating despite there being no illegal substances involved.
+Anyone in the tea world who has tasted aged or high-quality tea has probably experienced some form of intense Cha Qi, also known as “Tea Drunk.”
+In all honesty, “high” may describe the sensation more accurately than “drunk,” but that is neither here nor there.

 Cha Qi Observations